-The stabilization frame (Figure 2) secures the user on the adaptive side of the Adaptive Rowing Machine while they are completing the rowing exercise.
+The stabilization frame secures the user on the adaptive side of the Adaptive Rowing Machine while they are completing the rowing exercise.
 The frame features a lap pad restraint to resist translation and rotation of the individual and their wheelchair while rowing.
-The lap pad can be lowered onto a user's lap via a pin adjustment mechanism.

-Console Rotation Mechanism
+Console Motor Rotation

-A stepper motor and associated circuit (Figure 2) automatically control the orientation of the console using feedback provided by the position of the lap pad.
+A stepper motor and associated circuit automatically control the orientation of the console using feedback provided by the position of the lap pad.
 When the lap pad is stowed, the console will face the standard side of the machine.
 When the lap pad is lowered, indicating that the adaptive side of the machine is in use, the console will rotate to face the individual secured by the stabilization frame.
-This allows the user to view rowing metrics during their workout.